 2. The more rings in the ladder the slower the speed of lift - yes, I know I badly mixed my metaphors, but you get the point.
 Every single decision-maker in a chain has a portfolio of decisions that have to be made, thus inevitably slowing the process, often to a point of complete inertia.
-I was once asked by an executive officer for a report I had submitted to a middle-manager in his organization more than a year previously.
-It had just sat on a desk for the entire time, meaning that necessary changes to the program weren't being made.
+I was once asked by a police Executive for a report I had submitted to a middle-manager in his organization more than a year previously.
+It had just sat on a desk for the entire time, meaning that necessary changes to a program weren't being made.

 There is also a third factor and it's the dirty little secret of evidence based policing: many managers and senior staff are not well versed in the basics of scientific research and, rather than admitting a lack of knowledge, simply come up with reasons to say no. This is a bit silly, if completely understandable.
 It's silly because no one person can possibly be an expert in all things.
 For example, I know very little about business administration; however, there are many people within the policing ranks that are well educated and highly experienced in this.
 I used to know pretty much zippo about supervision or leadership (I've had to work to catch up), and most police officers in middle and senior ranks who have received education and/or training in these topics know a lot more about the theories and practice of leadership than I do.
 That's how knowledge works.